Chief Sustainability Officer at Oatly

 Senior Operations Officer, IFC Climate Business Department

-Ms. Irina Likhachova is a Senior Operations Officer with IFC Climate Business Department based in Washington DC.
-In her current role she focuses on climate policy to incentivize private sector investment into climate business across emerging markets.
-Irina was a lead author of the IFC’s 2019 report “Green Buildings: A Finance and Policy Blueprint for Emerging Markets.”
-In her most recent role, she worked on advancing of the adoption of the Operating Principles for Impact Management, national green and sustainable finance policies across emerging markets through the Sustainable Banking Network, and the adoption of IFC’s sustainability and governance standards by stock exchanges in their listing and reporting requirements.
-Throughout her career at IFC, Irina has worked across IFC advisory and investment operations in Central and Eastern Europe, global Agribusiness, Manufacturing and Services business lines, corporate portfolio, financial and non-financial risk, legal and business risk functions.
+Irina Likhachova is a Senior Operations Officer with IFC Climate Business Department.
+She is leading policy work on biodiversity finance to incentivize private sector investment to conserve and restore nature and to fight climate change in emerging markets.
+Irina is a lead author of IFC’s 2019 report “Green Buildings: A Finance and Policy Blueprint for Emerging Markets” and a forthcoming report green post-COVID recovery in emerging markets.
+Previously she worked on advancing of the adoption of the IFC Operating Principles for Impact Management, national green and sustainable finance policies across emerging markets through the Sustainable Banking Network, and the adoption of IFC’s sustainability and governance standards by stock exchanges in their listing and reporting requirements.

 Senior Operations Officer, IFC Climate Business Department